npujol/npujol.github.io/Informatic/linux/processing-content/tee.md

 ```

 In this construction `command` represents the command from which `tee` reads the output, and `file` signifies the file where `tee` writes the output.
-It`s an extremely useful command for users who want to document their terminal undertakings as it enables both reviewing the result in the terminal and storing the output in the file simultaneously.
+It's an extremely useful command for users who want to document their terminal undertakings as it enables both reviewing the result in the terminal and storing the output in the file simultaneously.